 Examples of Traffic Violations

-There are specific and significant differences between infractions, misdemeanors, and felonies.
-Under Virginia law, if the offender can serve time in a state correctional facility or prison, the offense is considered a felony.
-The most severe felonies can result in imprisonment for life or up to $100,000 in fines.
-Class 6 felonies, the least severe felonies, can result in imprisonment for five years and a $2,500 fine.
+Per Virginia law, if the crime is serious enough to warrant time in a state correctional facility or prison, the offense is a felony.
+The most severe felonies can result in life in prison or up to $100,000 in fines.

-If an offense is not an infraction and is not a felony, then it is considered to be a misdemeanor.
-Misdemeanors range in severity from Class 1 misdemeanors to Class 4 misdemeanors.
-Class 1 misdemeanors may land a person in jail for up to 12 months, and a conviction can result in up to $2,500 in fines levied against the person.
-At the other end of the spectrum, Class 4 misdemeanors are only punishable by a fine of up to $250.
+Misdemeanors in Virginia range in severity from Class 1 to Class 4 misdemeanors.
+Class 1 misdemeanors can potentially land a person in jail for up to a year.
+A conviction can potentially result in up to $2,500 in fines against the perpetrator.
+The less serious Class 4 misdemeanors are punishable by a fine of up to $250.

-Traffic infractions are violations of the Code of Virginia Title 46.2: Motor Vehicles.
-They are similar to Class 4 misdemeanors in that they are punishable by a fine of no more than $250.
-No infraction carries the potential for incarceration in jail or prison.
-Traffic infractions are also not considered crimes in the same way as felonies and misdemeanors.
-Nevertheless, accumulating too many convictions for traffic infractions can still interfere with one’s ability to drive legally in the state.
+The Code of Virginia Title 46.2: Motor Vehicles governs traffic infractions.
+Infractions of this sort are similar to Class 4 misdemeanors in that they are punishable by a fine of no more than $250.
+Traffic infractions do not carry the potential for incarceration in jail or prison.

-Examples of Traffic Infractions
+What Are Some Examples of Traffic Infractions?

-Examples of Traffic Misdemeanors
+What Are Some Examples of Traffic Misdemeanors in Virginia?

 Several circumstances can give rise to a charge of reckless driving, including where the driver:

-• Travels at a speed that endangers others
+• Drives over the posted speed limit at a speed that puts others in danger

-• Operates a vehicle with faulty brakes
+• Drives a vehicle with faulty brakes or other malfunctions like broken tail lights

-• Engages in racing
+• Participates in street racing

 Examples of Traffic Felonies